Strait-Gate-Technology/CEX/README.md

 ## TODO

-- Create generics for ADD, SUB, MUL, DIV, such that they call corresponding ->add(), ->sub(), so on; with 2 parameters,
+- Consider how types like NUM() can be visually displayed or stringified such that debugging or size-stepping their value easily is possible.
+Ideas like NUM->val or NUM->str are good.
+- Creates "vectors" but like dynamic array containers for OBJ.
+Maybe call them VEC\* and allow pushing and popping with the generics PUSH() and POP().
 - Try and compile (convert) the project to be C89 compliant...may not be possible with certain design goals in mind.
+- Create remaining generics for NUM (i.e. SUB(), MUL(), etc.) after ADD() is now here.
 - Create MAT \* matrix type.
 Apply generics to these matrices as well.
-- Creates "vectors" but like dynamic array containers for OBJ.
-Maybe call them VEC\* and allow pushing and popping with the generics PUSH() and POP().
 - Once this is done for ->copy() and ->free(), consider string processing cases or move straight to WEB.

 Think about...